FXMisc/RichTextFX/README.md

 This renders the text in the range `[from, to)` in red.

-Note that style classes are assigned to instances of [Text](http://download.java.net/jdk8/jfxdocs/javafx/scene/text/Text.html), so you can specify any [CSS properties applicable to a `Text` node](http://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html#text).
+Note that the style classes are assigned to instances of [Text](http://download.java.net/jdk8/jfxdocs/javafx/scene/text/Text.html), so you can specify any [CSS properties applicable to a Text node](http://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html#text).

 #### CodeArea